 This is Week #8 of my 2011 cooking challenge!
 Click here to view all recipes from this challenge.
 All recipes created for this challenge come from the Food & Wine Annual Cookbook 2010.

 I frequently find myself eating imitation crab meat straight from the package as I stand in front of the refrigerator, door wide open.
 Another thing I frequently find myself doing is eating the flesh of an avocado with a spoon, straight out of the peel as if it is my little bowl.
 So, yes, I'm a bit barbaric when it comes to eating.
 I'm not ashamed.
-When I snack, I don't want to waste time with bowls or plates!
+When I snack, I don't waste time with bowls or plates.

 Preheat your oven to 350 degrees F. Lightly brush a baking sheet with olive oil.